Osek (Teplice District): Administrative division

+Etymology

+Osek is a common Czech toponymy.
+The word osek denotes a cut trunk, but it also could mean a cut forest.

 Geography

 Osek is located about 9 km west of Teplice and 24 km west of Ústí nad Labem.
-A short part of the municipal territory borders with Germany.
+The municipal territory briefly borders Germany.
 The southern part of the territory with the built-up area lies in the Most Basin, the northern part lies in the Ore Mountains.
 The highest point is the mountain Vlčí hora at 891 m above sea level.
-The Osecký Stream flows through the town.
+The stream Osecký potok flows through the town.

-Salesiova výšina is a rock city of huge quartzite blocks, pillars and fissures.
+Salesiova výšina is a rock city of huge quartzite blocks, pillars and fissures west of the town proper.
 It is protected as a nature monument.

 History

 The history of the area is closely connected with the Osek Monastery.
 Between 1196 and 1197, Cistercian monks arrived from Mašťov and founded the monastery.
 The monastery complex grew over time to become the economic and social hub of the region.
 In 1278, it was looted by Brandenburg troops.

 The village of Osek was founded shortly before the monastery.
 Until the early 14th century, the inhabitants of the village made a living mainly by cattle breeding.
 In the 14th century, mining of silver and tin developed.

 In 1421 and then again in 1429, the monastery was burned down by the Hussites and many monks were killed.
 The property of the monastery was gradually dismantled, and in 1580 it was abolished by Emperor Rudolf II.
 Osek was acquired by the Prague archbishopric and the monks were forced to leave for Zbraslav Monastery.
 The dissolution of the monastery was annulled in 1614 by Pope Paul V. During the Thirty Years' War, the Osek estate was confiscated by Protestants and sold to several buyers.
 In 1626, the monastery was returned to the Cistercians and began to regain its glory, which fully developed in the 18th century.

+The monastery was abolished in 1950 and restored in 1991.

 Demographics

+Transport

+Osek is located on the railway line heading from Děčín and Ústí nad Labem to Litvínov.